-Proof of Monsanto Collusion to Stop Release of Cancer Link to Roundup Weed Killer
+Monsanto Collusion to Stop Release of Cancer Link Now Known

 There are numerous documents and media articles that underscore the lengths to which the agrochemical company has taken to protect its image, and the dangers of Roundup.
 Documents show that Henry I. Miller, an academic and a vocal proponent of genetically modified crops, asked Monsanto to draft an article for him that largely mirrored one that appeared under his name on Forbes’s website in 2015.
 Mr. Miller could not be reached for comment.